 Windows Operating systems are launched for 32-bit and 64-bit types.

-Here are the important links to download desired Windows OS:
+Here are some important links to download the desired Windows OS:

 Common Functions of an Operating System